Cameo appearances: DeLashea Strawder (Mosaic Youth Theatre in Detroit), Whitney Johnson (Author, Build An A Team)

 - REID HOFFMAN

-DeLashea Strawder is the associate artistic director and the director of music programs at Mosaic Youth Theater of Detroit.
+DeLashea Strawder is the artistic director of Mosaic Youth Theater of Detroit.

 DELASHEA STRAWDER: The rhythm is ….

 REID HOFFMAN: That’s DeLashea Strawder.
 She’s the director of music programs at the Mosaic Youth Theatre in Detroit.

 STRAWDER: And the song is [singing]: Six times six is 36, six times five is 30 even, six times four is 24, and six times three is 18.
 Get it.
 Do the sixes, do the sixes… And so on and so on.